zurutech/zurutech.github.io/_posts/2019-01-15-early-access.md

 #### When is the closed Early Access going to be released?

-We're going to launch between March and April, many different versions with different audiences will be released.
+We're going to launch between April and May, many different versions with different audiences will be released.

 #### Can I partecipate in the closed Early Access release?